U.S. Postal Service Board of Governors: Overview and Pending Nominees

 Current and Former Postal Governors

-As of the date of this report, the board has six governors, including four governors appointed by President Biden and two appointed by President Trump.
+As of the date of this report, the board has five governors, including four governors appointed by President Biden and one appointed by President Trump.

 Table 1 provides information on the current postal governors, listed in order of term expiration.